perlahjartardottir/Fraunhofer/README.md

 - Set MySQL port to the same port as your mock database
 - Set PHP version to 5.6.2
 - Set Web Server to Apache
-- Set the document root to the folder that your code is stored in
+- Set the document root to the project folder

 The URL needed to access the webserver is a combination of three things: